 Shirley is a graduate from Universidad Libre – Colombia with a BA in Environmental Engineering.She has obtained certificates in English from Harvard Extension School, BCAE, Salem State University and just got certified in Community Interpreting at Language Connections.
 She has worked in the past by implementing projects to mitigate environmental impact, and creating awareness of this issue in the community.
 Shirley enjoys making a positive influence in people’s lives and is an avid supporter of St. Jude Children’s research .
 She participates every year in the Boston Walk To End Alzheimer’s.

-Gloribel Rivas was born in El Salvador and is fluent in English and Spanish.
-She is a full-time paralegal at our Immigration, Criminal and Personal Injury Boston law firm.
-She is responsible for preparing immigration applications, motions, affidavits, managing client relations, court communications, general case management and interpreting when needed.
+Lerby Menendez was born in Guatemala and is fluent in English and Spanish.
+He is a full-time paralegal at our Immigration, Criminal and Personal Injury Boston law firm.
+He is responsible for preparing immigration applications, motions, affidavits, managing client relations, court communications, general case management and interpreting when needed.

-Gloribel understands the impact and importance of immigration law first-hand.
-She was born in El Salvador and immigrated to the United States at a very young age.
-She navigated the immigration system throughout her formative years along with her family.
-Her personal experience with immigration law motivates her to help other immigrants navigate the complicated processes needed to achieve their immigration goals.
+Lerby understands the impact and importance of immigration law first-hand.
+He immigrated to the United States from Guatemala at a very young age and he experienced the immigration process as his family and him worked to obtain legal status and then become US Citizens.
+His personal experience with immigration law motivates him to help other immigrants navigate the complicated legal processes needed to achieve their immigration goals.